-SPEAKING following evidence from Health Secretary, Nicola Sturgeon, the Scottish Independent Healthcare Association and two private hospitals at today’s Scottish Parliament Health Committee, spokeswoman for the PiP Implants Scotland campaign group and client with a private company, Jenny Brown, said:
+SPEAKING following evidence from Health Secretary, Nicola Sturgeon, the Scottish Independent Healthcare Association and two private hospitals at today’s Scottish Parliament Health Committee, spokesperson for the PiP Implants Scotland campaign group and client with a private company, Jenny Brown, said:

 “To hear that it is only by chance that NHS patients in Scotland aren’t enduring this nightmare is worrying.
 We need to make sure that this is never left down to chance in the future.